NimraRana/ACIT4070--Programming-and-API-for-Interaction/README.md

 2. Xamp control panel
 3. MySQL server (We have used MySQL Workbench 8.0 CE)

+One have to download the ZIP file and add it to repository of visual studio and to add sql file "nrails" to the database.

 ## Implementation
 #### This code is implemented using c#.